futurelogxyz/futurelogxyz.github.io/content/zh/about.md

 ## About this site

-wallezen's blog, share writings about engineering, programming, tools and more.
+share writings about engineering, programming, tools and life.